justinhj/minbpe-cc/README.md

 ## TODO Notes and C++ related

-* TODO Use a nested namespace called detail to hide non public implementation details
+* TODO Make build files more portable
 * TODO Use zip/tail to simplify the tricky pair iterator logic and see if it impairs performance
-* TODO add urls as a valid input for the training data
+* DONE Use namespaces
 * DONE optimize sorted output by using a vector containing each pair and a pointer to the map key/value
 * DONE Move towards building as a library with examples